YASIRZAHID/NPMPACKAGEGUIDE/README.md

     click in address bar
     type cmd and press enter

-## 3 setting up typescript configuration file
+## 3 Setting up typescript configuration file

     in command prompt type

-   ### 3a Create and edit tsconfig.json file
+   ### Create and edit tsconfig.json file
         tsc --init             (and press enter)

         this should create a tsconfig.json file in your directory